-We hope that you and your children have had a very enjoyable Easter break, and we would like to welcome everyone back to the Summer Term.
+We hope that you and your children had a very enjoyable Christmas break, and we would like to welcome everyone back to the start of a new term.

-For more details about our learning this term please click on the Summer Term Overview.
+For more details about our learning this term, click on the Spring Term Overview.

 To bring an end to our Roman History topic this term, class 3 were lucky enough to visit Shrewsbury Museum and Art Gallery where they thoroughly enjoyed hands on experience with real Roman artefacts and become real life Romans.
 This included a number of activities such as dressing up as the Roman's did, marching as Roman soldiers and discovering many different remains that have been found in Britain to come to their own conclusion about how they lived their lives.
 Thank you Class 3 for a wonderful day of joy and representing our school so beautifully!

 Year 3 gave an excellent performance to the whole school and a full house of family, that included playing of the ukulele and some fabulous singing!

 After 7 weeks of learning to play the Cornet and Baritone, class 3 enjoyed their music concert to mark the end of their lessons.
 They have thoroughly enjoyed learning to play these brass instruments and look forward to begin playing the Djembe drum next term.
 Thanks to all parents who joined us for this musical morning.

 To celebrate Chinese New Year, Class 3 spent the afternoon creating Chinese drums with paper plates, lolly sticks, string and beads before decorating them with Chinese symbols.
 They worked together to thread the beads which was particularly hard but made some fantastic piece of art and music.